 Many of the ways affluent Americans expect to reach their financial goals involve the obvious — increasing their knowledge, spending less, and saving more — but they do these things more than most Americans.

 We would expect affluent Americans to be saving more — it’s how they got there — and also turning more frequently to professionals for advice.
 They do.
-And because they have money to invest, they spend more time on that activity.
+And because they have money to invest, they spend more time on that activity, and on others that reduce financial anxiety.

 What’s noteworthy is that affluent Americans also more often report that they are actively increasing their financial knowledge, managing spending and debt, and saving specifically for retirement.
 For example, 72% of affluent Americans are saving specifically for retirement vs. only 41% of all Americans.